 - Enterprise Initiative of the DTI (12 years), COI (Central Office of Information of the UK government, world-wide) and TACIS , the technology transfer arm of the EU (two years in Tajikistan.
 From 1985 to 2014 years on recycling urban wastes to land and 15 years as the architect of Land Network, safely recycling a wide range, maybe the widest in the world, of municipal and industrial ‘wastes’.
 He was probably the first person to describe how the mechanisms of “The Closed Loop” actually work.
 (Operating a process and not knowing how it works involves an unknowable level of risk.)

-- Over his career he has been involved and directly responsible for recycling around 5 million tonnes of urban wastes to farm land in the UK alone (and maybe more overseas) and more again of agricultural wastes, From 2007, as agricultural consultant in the recycling of over 30,000 tonnes of drilling wastes on gas pipelines including the LMR, world record-breaking installation of two pipelines from the mainland to the Isle of Wight.
+- Over his career he has been involved and directly responsible for recycling around 5 million tonnes of urban wastes to farm land in the UK alone (and maybe more overseas) and more again of agricultural wastes, From 2007, as agricultural consultant in the recycling of over 30,000 tonnes of wastes from HDD (Horizontal Directional Drilling) on gas pipelines including the LMR, world record-breaking installation of two pipelines from the mainland to the Isle of Wight.
 In 2017/8 advisor to Kier/McNicholas on a several £ billion project to take electricity cables to bolster the supply to Ipswich , Felixstowe and Harwich, and to Visser-Stevin on a £2.5 billion project to connect the power from the North Sea wind turbines to the National Grid close to Ipswich.
-All of these being responsible for recycling cuttings and spent fluids to proximity land is sometimes lower cost than alternatives but always gets trucks off the road and that is a plus financially, politically and environmentally.
+All of these being responsible for recycling cuttings and spent fluids to proximity land which is sometimes lower cost than alternatives but always gets trucks off the road and that is a plus financially, politically and environmentally.